ansonl/ansonl.github.io/_drafts/2020-10-18-clean-install-osx-with-forgotten-firmware-password.md

+**TLDR:**
-TLDR: The USB drive with the OS X Installer **must be formatted using the GUID Partition Table (GPT)** before writing the OS X Installer files to it.
-Set startup disk to a USB drive formatted with OS X Installer using the System Preferences app.
+1. Erase the booting USB installer drive and **specify GUID Partition Table (GPT)** before writing the OS X Installer files to it.
+2. Set startup disk to a USB drive formatted with OS X Installer using the Startup Disks screen in System Preferences.
+3. Restart directly to USB drive with no ALT/OPTION keys.
+4. Open the installer's copy of Disk Utilityrase the disk/partition with the existing OS X install.
+5. Exit Disk Utility.
+6. Proceed with OS X install.